QuoteCall

 • You are a nontaxable nonresident if you do not reside in Georgia and have not earned income in Georgia

-You are a part-year resident of Georgia if you have moved to Georgia or left the state and have established residency somewhere else.
+You are a part-year resident of Georgia if you have moved to Georgia within 183 days.
+You're also a part-time resident if you leave the state early.
 In this case, you may need to file income taxes in two states!
+You must become a permanent resident in another state to avoid paying Georgia income taxes.

 Georgia Residency for Tuition Purposes

-If you are considering attending college or university in Georgia, you have a good incentive to find out how to become a Georgia resident.
-Once you’re considered a resident of the state, you can qualify for lower in-state tuition as well as state education grants.
+If you are considering attending college in Georgia, you should find out how to become a Georgia resident.
+Once you’re considered a state resident, you can qualify for lower in-state tuition as well as state education grants.

-• You have lived in Georgia for at least 12 months before the start of classes with a permanent or primary Georgia address
+• Proof of residency for at least 12 months before the start of classes with a permanent or primary Georgia address

 • Documentation showing payment of Georgia income taxes

-• It also helps to show copies of documents proving your intent to remain a Georgia resident such as a Georgia driver’s license, voter registration, or homeownership.
+• Copies of documents proving your intent to remain a Georgia resident, such as a Georgia driver’s license, voter registration, or homeownership

 There are some unique situations that qualify for exceptions to these rules.
-You may still be considered a Georgia resident and receive in-state tuition despite your family being in the military or parents who live in different states.
+You can get in-state tuition if your parents are active duty military personnel.

 Welcome to Georgia Residency!

 With these steps complete, you’re now an official resident of Georgia!
-It’s a good idea to get started on these steps right away, especially getting a new Georgia driver’s license and registering your vehicles, to avoid any complications or high fees.
+It’s a good idea to get started on these steps right away, especially getting a new Georgia driver’s license.
+You'll avoid any complications and high fees and receive all the benefits of Georgia residency.
+You should buy or lease a home and stay in the property for at least 183 days.

 Need help moving to your new state?
-Give the friendly movers at Wirks Moving and Storage today for a free estimate on your move to Georgia!
+Call Wirks Moving and Storage today for a free estimate on your move to Georgia!

 Search by Category